mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/translation.md

 	:::php
 	i18n::$common_locales['de_AT'] = 'Deutsch (Oestereich)';

-This should e.g. enable you to use ''$Locale.Nice'' in template code.
+This should e.g. enable you to use `$Locale.Nice` in template code.

 ## Related